lessor/lessor/README.md

 >
 > a person or company that leases a good or service to an entity according to an agreement

-Lessor is an open platform for deploying, managing, and securing many instances of single-tenant applications on [Kubernetes](https://kubernetes.io/).
-Lessor allows you to independently operator and scale each tenant with network and data isolation by default.
+Lessor is an open platform for deploying, managing, and securing many instances of tenanted applications on [Kubernetes](https://kubernetes.io/).
+Lessor allows you to independently operate and scale each tenant with network and data isolation by default.
 This approach makes application development simpler and more secure.

-## Motivation
+## Use Cases

+### B2B SaaS

 Companies that create products for other companies or teams often have to reason about how to deal with the tenancy of each team.
 There are generally two paths: